kellerflint/Course-Resources/content/Advanced Querying Topics Part 1 - Practice Assignment.md

 10. Write a query to display the prices of the most and least expensive products ordered in January through March of 2021.
 Name the columns "Cheapest" and "Most Expensive".
 Expected result:
 <img src="https://raw.githubusercontent.com/kellerflint/Class-Intro-SQL/hugo/content/Images/AQR10.png">

+### Submission Instructions

+Please put all SQL queries for the practice questions into a single SQL file.
+Use comments to label each query with its respective question number.
+Submit this .sql file for your assignment on Canvas.

 # Lessons
 - [[Advanced Querying Topics Part 1 - Introduction]]
 - [[Advanced Querying Topics Part 1 - JOIN Refresher]]